 Besides the standard short-term loan, other financing options are available that have quicker repayment periods than a long-term loan.
-A small business loan can come in many forms – they aren’t always a lump sum of money.
-If you often have to cover emergency expenses, then a business credit card might be the best option.
+A small business loan can come in many forms - they aren't always a lump sum.
+A business credit card might be the best option if you often have to cover emergency expenses.
 Or, if your company is always running into cash shortages due to unpaid invoices, then invoice factoring is probably the best solution.
 Discover other types of short-term loans below.

 Small Business Administration Loans

-The Small Business Administration (SBA) offers several loan programs that businesses can take advantage of for needed funding.
-While some of the SBA loan options are long-term loans, others offer shorter repayment terms.
+The Small Business Administration (SBA) offers several loan programs that businesses can use for needed funding.
+While some SBA loan options are long-term loans, others offer shorter repayment terms.
 The government agency guarantees up to 85% of the amount provided through SBA-approved lenders, making SBA loans a popular choice among businesses that qualify for it.
-It’s also a safer bet than an unsecured loan.
+It's also a safer bet than an unsecured loan.

 Business Lines of Credit

 If your business could use an open revolving line of credit, then a business line of credit is the best financing option.
 This type of funding allows business owners to draw funds and make purchases up to a set limit.
-There is a principal and interest rate charged, and it requires renewal to be extended.
-Business lines of credit are a flexible financing option when you consider other types of short-term loans.
+A principal and interest rate are charged, requiring renewal to be extended.
+Business lines of credit are a flexible financing option when considering other types of short-term loans.

 Business Cash Advance

-A business cash advance, or purchase of future sales agreements, advances money off of future sales.
+A business cash advance, or purchase of future sales agreements, advances money off future sales.
 The business owner is then responsible for paying back a fixed payback amount greater than the amount advanced to the company.
-The difference between the two amounts is called a “factor rate,” and it is a set rate that doesn’t function like typical principal and interest rates.
+The difference between the two amounts is called a "factor rate," It is a set rate that doesn't function like typical principal and interest rates.

 Merchant Cash Advances

 A merchant cash advance (MCA) is a great financing option if your business utilizes credit card sales frequently.
 These advances are connected to future credit card sales instead of overall sales.
 The MCA will take a set percentage of all future credit card sales until the advance is paid back in full.
-You don’t have to worry about making payments on time with this type of funding since they’re automatic.
+Since they're automatic, you don't have to worry about making payments on time with this type of funding.

-For those businesses or business owners with a less than stellar credit report, invoice financing offers a funding option with less financial scrutiny.
-By selling your unpaid invoices to the lender, you can get the capital your company needs.
+For those businesses or business owners with a less-than-stellar credit report, invoice financing offers a funding option with less financial scrutiny.
+You can get the capital your company needs by selling your unpaid invoices to the lender.
 Traditional loans do not offer this kind of flexibility.